 6) Use an Age-Appropriate Teat

 If your baby is sucking on the teat too hard, the baby could cause the teat seal to break.
 If this happens to you, you likely to need to move up to a faster-flow Teat.
 On the other hand, if your baby tries to block the flow or slow down the milk, the infant can cause fluid to be forced backward into the vent.
 If that happens to you, then you probably need to move to a slower-flow teat.

 7) If you are using a Bottle Warmer (or standing the bottle in boiling water) to heat up, you may need to open and close the bottle top a few times to release the pressure inside the bottle.
 During warming, the liquid expands and creates pressure which will cause the milk to travel up the vent tube, where it may leak out of the side vent holes and collar.
 Warming the bottle without the vent system or cap on, may prevent leaking.

 8) If you are placing the bottle in a travel bag - make sure to use Travel Caps to close the bottle.
-This will avoid the liquid possibly exiting the two vent holes on the side of the bottle should the bottle build up pressure from warm liquid , or if the bottle falls to the side or on an angle while traveling.
+This will avoid the liquid possibly exiting the two vent holes on the side of the bottle should the bottle build up pressure from warm liquid , or if the bottle falls to the side or on an angle while travelling.

 9) If leaking is coming from the top of the teat hole - please note: Dr Brown’s bottles feature an open venting system which allows milk to flow freely from the teat hole.
 We suggest keeping the bottle upright at all times when not is use, and using a flat screw-on travel cap when transporting the bottle.